Contents

 - Obtain feedback for improvement

-The Off-Site Work Authorization Policy is implemented through the Work Authorization processes at the division level (e.g., Work Planning and Control (WPC) activities and Subcontractor Job Hazards Analysis (sJHA)).
-Each division assesses its work activities, identifies activities where personnel are working remotely off-site, and develops a process to plan for their safety.
-This policy applies to work conducted in remote or field locations.
-It is intended to drive the development of site-specific and work-specific hazard analysis, to inform employees of present hazards, to identify the training and protective measures needed to perform work safely, to provide emergency information, and to serve as a safety training document.
-At Berkeley Lab, it applies to all field work performed under Laboratory direction, including work performed by subcontractors at any tier.
+This policy is intended to drive the development of site-specific and work-specific hazard analysis, to inform employees of actual or anticipated hazards, to identify the training and protective measures needed to perform work safely, to provide emergency information, and to serve as a safety training document.
+At Berkeley Lab, it applies to all off-site work, including field work and telework, performed under Laboratory direction, including work performed by subcontractors and non-construction subcontractors at any tier.
+Where non-construction subcontractor work takes place, SJHA may also apply.

 23.2 Scope